Octopus Energy Launch the Tesla Energy Plan

 The Octopus Go tariff is a day/night tariff, offering electricity at 5p/kWh between 00:30 and 4:30 and 14p/kWh at other times.
 Export payments would be under the terms of the Smart Export Guarantee.
 The cheap night rate that Octopus Go offers allows a significant reduction in bills.
 The Powerwall can charge from the lower night rate, to be used later in the day when electricity prices are higher.

 The Tesla Energy Plan, even in the instances when the client has no solar, still comes out cheaper than most of the competition.
-This is due to the lack of standing charge and a cheap 11p/kWh import tariff.
+This is due to the lack of standing charge and a cheap import tariff.
+In the above graph, we have assumed 11p/kWh import and export tariff on the Tesla Energy Plan.

 Octopus Go Tariff vs the Tesla Energy Plan